Alex Bregman Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in the league.
+- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in the league.

-- The Athletics' 6.88 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.83).

-- Athletics pitchers combine to allow 88 total home runs at a rate of 1.7 per game (most in baseball).
+- The Athletics give up the most home runs in baseball (88 total, 1.7 per game).

-- The Athletics will send Kaprielian (0-4) out for his sixth start of the season.
-He is 0-4 with an 8.68 ERA and 30 strikeouts in 28 2/3 innings pitched.
+- Muller will make his first start of the season for the Athletics.

 © 2023 Data Skrive.
 All rights reserved.